 The Advanced Course Biocatalysis aims to familiarize participants with the integrated, interdisciplinary approach required to utilize the catalytic potential of enzymes and whole cells for the production of useful compounds.
 Organic chemists, enzymologists, microbiologists and (bio)chemical engineers from the faculty staff of Delft University of Technology and other universities, together with invited international experts from industry, will offer a selection of theory and practice.
 In this way, the course will provide an intensive and in-depth treatment of the state of the art and the necessary link between fundamental knowledge and practical applications in industrial scale processes.
-This course was held for the 15th time in 2016.

 Note: A limited number of fellowships is available for PhD students (reduced fee).

 It will be possible to attend this course online as well as on-site.
 Online would mean you follow the course real-time, but via ZOOM.
 It will be possible to attend the social events online, to interact with the participants and speakers, but our experience is that after the course most participants are tired.
 Therefore it is also possible to make separate appointments with the speakers from the course (during or after the course).
 Up until 4 weeks in advance of the course you can change your preference of participating.

 Feel free to contact us at email@example.com if you have any questions.